LakeinLove/Mage-The-Awakening/Lexicon/Combat/Electricity.md

 If harm from electricity is more than just instantaneous — there’s a constant flow such as through power cables — a victim may not be able to escape.\
 His muscles contract, which can prevent him from pulling away.\
-Roll Strength as a reflexive action in each turn of contact.
+Roll [[Strength]] as a [[Reflexive Action]] in each turn of contact.
 Failure means your character is still connected to the source and suffers its damage each turn until a successful roll is made.

 | Source | Example                                     | Damage |
 | ------ | ------------------------------------------- | ------ |